You are currently viewing Get the Best Explanation about Septal Myectomy

 What Is Septal Myectomy?

-It is a surgical procedure to remove a portion of the septum, the wall separating the two sides (the left and right sides) of the heart.
+It is a surgical procedure to remove a portion of the septum, the wall separating the heart’s two sides (the left and right sides).
 The septum is made of tough, fibrous tissue and is responsible for dividing the left and right sides of the heart.
-The septum only is responsible for directing blood flow through the heart and can become enlarged or thickened, which can interfere with proper blood flow.
+The septum is only responsible for directing blood flow through the heart and can become enlarged or thickened, interfering with proper blood flow.
 Yes!
-In some people, this septum is thicker than normal, which can restrict blood flow and cause symptoms such as shortness of breath, chest pain, fatigue, and lightheadedness.
+This septum is thicker than normal in some people, which can restrict blood flow and cause symptoms such as shortness of breath, chest pain, fatigue, and lightheadedness.
 A Septal Myectomy can improve blood flow and relieve symptoms.

 Why Does One Need Septal Myectomy?